Frontend-Committee/.github/README.md

 ## 👁️ Vision
-To become the leading university frontend hub in Egypt, producing skilled UI engineers, innovative web experiences, and industry-ready developers.
+Building the web creators of tomorrow
 ---